Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 is a commutative diagram of Quillen equivalences.
 This will follow from the following result.

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair

-induces an equivalence of underlying $\infty$-categories. \end{prop} \begin{proof} Since Diagram~\eqref{eqn: spectra diagram} clearly commutes on the level of $(1-)$categories, it suffices to exhibit that the adjunction in question is a Quillen adjunction, then the diagram will be a diagram of Quillen adjunctions in which three-out-of-four are Quillen equivalences, hence the fourth adjoint pair must also be a Quillen equivalence.
+is a Quillen equivalence. \end{prop} \begin{proof} Since Diagram~\eqref{eqn: spectra diagram} clearly commutes on the level of $(1-)$categories, it suffices to exhibit that the adjunction in question is a Quillen adjunction, then the diagram will be a diagram of Quillen adjunctions in which three-out-of-four are Quillen equivalences, hence the fourth adjoint pair must also be a Quillen equivalence.
 To see that the adjunction is a Quillen adjunction note that by construction the right adjoint preserves acyclic fibrations as acyclic fibrations are precisely the levelwise acyclic fibrations.
-It hence suffices to show that the right ajdoint preserves fibrant objects.
-The proof of~\cite[Proposition 5.6]{TaggartReality} demonstrates that the right adjoint sends real $\Omega$-spectra to orthogonal $\Omega$-spectra, hence it suffices to show that if $X in \s^\mbf{R}[U(n)]$ is levelwise cofree that $\psi X$ is levelwise cofree.
-This follows by definition and the interaction of loops and mapping spaces.
-The result on underlying $\infty$-categories follows. \end{proof}
+It hence suffices to show that the right adjoint preserves fibrant objects.
+The proof of~\cite[Proposition 5.6]{TaggartReality} demonstrates that the right adjoint sends real $\Omega$-spectra to orthogonal $\Omega$-spectra, hence it suffices to show that if $X \in \s^\mbf{R}[U(n)]$ is levelwise cofree that $\psi X$ is levelwise cofree.
+This follows by definition and the interaction of loops and mapping spaces. \end{proof}